A316 Manor Circus roundabout

 For the latest information on how roads are operating in the area, check traffic status updates.
 You can also use our travel tools to plan your journey.

-The local gas company Cadent has identified that a critical iron main in this area needs to be upgraded.
-This will be replaced with new plastic pipes for a safe, reliable gas supply for years to come.
+The local gas company Cadent identified that a critical iron main in this area needed to be upgraded.
+This was replaced with new plastic pipes for a safe, reliable gas supply for years to come.

 Accessible pedestrian crossing trial

-The trial will take place during these works when temporary traffic lights will be installed.
+The trial is taking place during these works on the temporary traffic lights will be installed.
 This is to improve accessibility for people who travel through the area and may be affected by the works.

 In addition to the usual button, 3 innovative technologies will be trialled: